WyriHaximus/reactphp-http-middleware-response-cache/README.md

             '/robots.txt',
             '/favicon.ico',
-            '/cache/***', // Anything that starts with /cache/ in the path will be cached ],
+            '/cache/***', // Anything that starts with /cache/ in the path will be cached '/api/???', // Anything that starts with /cache/ in the path will be cached (query is included in the cache key) ],
         [ // Optional, array with headers to include in the cache 'Content-Type',